Knitting: Yarn crawl

-Many major metropolitan cities across the US and Europe host annual Yarn Crawls.
+Many major metropolitan cities across the US and Europe host annual yarn crawls.
 The event is typically a multi-day event that caters to all knitters, crochet and yarn enthusiasts that supports the local crafting community.
 Over the multi-day period, multiple local yarn and knit shops participate in the yarn crawl and offer up store discounts, give away free exclusive patterns, provide classes, trunk shows and conduct raffles for prizes.
 Participants of the crawl receive a passport and get their passport stamped at each store they visit along the crawl.
 Traditionally those that get their passports fully stamped are eligible to win a larger gift basket filled with yarn, knitting and crochet goodies.
 Some local crawls also provide a Knit-Along (KAL) or Crochet-Along (CAL) where attendees follow a specific pattern prior to the crawl and then proudly wear it during the crawl for others to see.

-Charity
+Craftivism and charity

-Hand knitting garments for free distribution to others has become common practice among hand knitting groups.
-Girls and women hand knitted socks, sweaters, scarves, mittens, gloves, and hats for soldiers in Crimea, the American Civil War, and the Boer Wars; this practice continued in World War I, World War II and the Korean War, and continues for soldiers in Iraq and Afghanistan.
+Hand knitting garments for free distribution to others have become a common practice among hand knitting groups.
+Girls and women hand-knitted socks, sweaters, scarves, mittens, gloves, and hats for soldiers in Crimea, the American Civil War, and the Boer Wars; this practice continued in World War I, World War II and the Korean War, and continues for soldiers in Iraq and Afghanistan.
 The Australian charity Wrap with Love continues to provide blankets hand knitted by volunteers to people most in need around the world who have been affected by war.

 In the historical projects, yarn companies provided knitting patterns approved by the various branches of the armed services; often they were distributed by local chapters of the American Red Cross.
-Modern projects usually entail the hand knitting of hats or helmet liners; the liners provided for soldiers must be of 100% worsted weight wool and be crafted using specific colors.
+Modern projects usually entail the hand knitting of hats or helmet liners; the liners provided for soldiers must be of 100% worsted-weight wool and be crafted using specific colors.

 Clothing and afghans are frequently made for children, the elderly, and the economically disadvantaged in various countries.
 Pine Ridge Indian Reservation accepts donations for the Lakota people in the United States.
 Prayer shawls, or shawls in which the crafter meditates or says prayers of their faith while hand knitting with the intent on comforting the recipient, are donated to those experiencing loss or stress.
 Many knitters today hand knit and donate "chemo caps", soft caps for cancer patients who lose their hair during chemotherapy.
 Yarn companies offer free knitting patterns for these caps.

 Penguin sweaters were hand knitted by volunteers for the rehabilitation of penguins contaminated by exposure to oil slicks.
 The project is now complete.